linksmart/simulation-engine/README.md

 #### Abort Simulation
 - Method: post
 - End Point: /commands/abort/simulation id
-Note: you can abort a running simulation

-#### update Simulation
+#### Update Simulation
+Parameters of simulation can be updated using simulation id that is returned by the successfull creation of simulation in the above step
 - Method: put
-- End Point: simulation/simulation id
+- End Point: simulation/simulation_id
-Note: Simulation id is the id returned by the successfull creation of simulation in the above step

 #### Delete Simulation
+Instance of a simulation can be deleted using simulation id that is returned by the successfull creation of simulation in the above step.
 - Method: delete
-- End Point: /simulation/simulation id
+- End Point: /simulation/simulation_id
-Note: simulation id is the id returned by the successfull creation of simulation in the above step